rsrulloda/CS-230-Group-5/README.md

 https://www.sbir.gov/

 Co-development possibilites with other companies: <br />
-Toy companies such as lego could
+Toy companies such as lego could reduce waste through the usage of holograms.

 Conferences to present the product : <br />
 Apple Worldwide Developers Conference, Facebook F8, Google I/O